Families viewed the beautiful new campus of St. Patrick Academy on Mother’s Day, a fitting time, said Mark Schwerdt, head of school.

 “We see this as a great community,” said Faust, bouncing her youngest, Christopher, 1.
 “I love the teachers and they care about the students and treat them as their own.
 I like the other parents.
 I liked the old school, but this new building is just perfect.
 I couldn’t ask for better for my boys.”

 The Most Rev. Peter Libasci, 10th bishop of the Manchester Diocese, officially opened the new school.
 He blessed the statue “Our Lady Seat of Wisdom,” a white marble depiction of Mary and child.
-Then, with gold scissors, he officially cut the wide green ribbon at the entryway, opening the way for a sea of parents and children to step inside and explore the new school.
+Then, with gold scissors, he officially cut the wide green ribbon at the entryway, opening the way for a sea of parents and children to step inside and explore the new private Pre-K through 8th grade school.